| Home

 it more simply, Akitu was a yearly ritual performed for the purposes

-of starting over anew with a clean slate.
+of starting over fresh with a brand new clean slate.

 According